vsouza/awesome-ios/README.md

 * [KDInteractiveNavigationController](https://github.com/kingiol/KDInteractiveNavigationController) - A UINavigationController subclass that support pop interactive UINavigationbar with hidden or show. :large_orange_diamond:
 * [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) - Scrollable UINavigationBar that follows the scrolling of a UIScrollView :large_orange_diamond:
 * [NavKit](https://github.com/wilbertliu/NavKit) - Simple and integrated way to customize navigation bar experience on iOS app. :large_orange_diamond:

+#### PassCode View
+* [SAPinViewController](https://github.com/siavashalipour/SAPinViewController) - Simple and easy to use default iOS PIN screen.
+This simple library allows you to draw a fully customisable PIN screen same as the iOS default PIN view.
+My inspiration to create this library was form THPinViewController, however SAPinViewController is completely implemented in Swift.
+Also the main purpose of creating this library was to have simple, easy to use and fully customisable PIN screen. 🔶

 #### PickerView
 * [ActionSheetPicker-3.0](https://github.com/skywinder/ActionSheetPicker-3.0/) - Quickly reproduce the dropdown UIPickerView / ActionSheet functionality on iOS.